• Skip to main content

 We must specifically describe the customers’ “impulsive buying” as a spontaneous want to purchase something without any preparation or deliberation to identify this change in consumer behavior.
 The “trigger” or first response a buyer has to something they didn’t previously want before coming into touch with that item is called impulsive buying.

-Many things come into consideration whenever a customer has a buying impulse:
+Many things come into consideration whenever a customer has an impulse shopping trait:

-• Consonant Factors: This factor often refers to how stable and acceptable something is deemed to be.
+• Consonant Factors: This factor often refers to how stable and acceptable something is.
 Consonant variables show that the impulsive purchase is consistent with your desires, financial situation, and feelings.
-Dissonant variables may sometimes cancel out this factor.
+Dissonant variables may cancel out this factor.

-Before the Covid-19 pandemic, most shoppers probably didn’t mind buying a snack or other wanted item on the spot since they felt they’d earned it at the end of a trip.
+Before the COVID-19 pandemic, most shoppers probably didn’t mind buying a snack or other wanted item on the spot since they felt they’d earned it at the end of a trip.
 It wouldn’t have a significant impact on their budget as a whole.
-In other words, their consonant factors were easier to “agree” with.
+In other words, their consonant factors were more accessible to “agree” with.

 Today, it shows that shoppers care more about things that don’t go together than they do about the products themselves.
 People feel “less safe” when they buy something on a whim because they don’t know how it will affect their mental or financial health later on.
 Who can blame them, considering how bad the pandemic has been for the economy as a whole?